the-advoid/ad-void/extension/README.md

   <h1>AdVoid</h1>
 </div>

-> Super‑Fast Updates • More Complete Blocking • Always‑Fresh Protection • Trusted by Thousands Daily
+<blockquote align="center">Super‑Fast Updates • More Complete Blocking • Always‑Fresh Protection • Trusted by Thousands Daily</blockquote>

 <h4 align="center">
   ✈ An efficient AdBlock filter list that blocks ads, trackers, malware, phishing, and a wide range of web annoyances - from cookie banners and pop-ups to fake links and intrusive widgets. 👾